laurencetaylor/enviro-monitor-backend/README.md

 ````
 8. Start nginx with `sudo systemctl start nginx`, or if already running `sudo systemctl restart nginx`
 9. Visit your Raspberry Pi's IP address at the `/readings` endpoint to view your data.
 Set a `limit` query string to pull a certain number of readings from the database.
 To find your devices IP address you could use `arp -a` or similar

+## API Schema

+Just one endpoint:
+`/readings`

+Use the limit query string to pull a certain number of entries
+`/readings?limit=100`

+## ToDo

+- Tests if necessary
+- Enable filtering by daterange